Samhain – 1647

 Her mother opens the door to find a queue of villagers waiting, as usual, with complaints and ailments.
 Despite the Squire’s ill-founded rumours, the need to avail themselves of her services has prevailed.

 She knows all the curing herbs in the fields, ditches, and woods and on the shore of Port Gwyneth.
-From miles around people come to her for help, and when they are too ill, she goes to them – always, whether or not they can pay her.
-Most of her patients are poor, and she accepts small gifts so they don’t feel indebted to her.
+From miles around people come to her for help.
+When they are too ill she goes to them – always, whether or not they can pay her.
+Most of her patients are poor so she accepts small gifts, in order for them not to feel indebted to her.
 For they are proud, reluctant to accept charity.

 Tom Geach, the baker, pushes his way to the front.
 They say the pasties he bakes are the best in the whole county.
 Sadness comes into his eyes with everyone he sells, being one less that he can consume himself.

 ‘I have the stomach ache, Hep, you must help me.
 It is some poison I have eaten, again.
 Give me more of thy cure!’

 Looking, sceptically, at his corpulent figure, Hep says, ‘I fear it is not what you have eaten, but how much you have eaten that ails you, Tom.
 You have no need of yarrow.
 Keep guzzling the potions, and you will only make yourself sicker.
 Take it in moderation and stop feasting whenever you see an opportunity!’